gvaldez/cryptora/README.md

 - **Price Trend Analysis**: With stored price data, users can perform trend analysis on cryptocurrency growth and decline, supported by the Ta4j library.

-- **Trading Signal Generation and Delivery**: Generated signals are sent via a RabbitMQ message queue, making it easy to connect and deliver this data to other services or end users.

 - **AI**: Generation of recommendations based on cryptocurrency data analysis, creating trading advice, price forecasting, and trend identification.